This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Signs Your Child May Have Vision Problems

-Children usually don’t realize they may have eyesight issues because they have never experienced any better vision than what they already see.
+Children usually don’t realize they may have eyesight issues because they have never experienced better vision than they already have.
 It is up to parents and caregivers to look for signs and symptoms that there might be a problem.

 Some of the most common signs that your child may have vision problems include: